sadeq220/docs/smalltalk/README.md

 A class's name automatically becomes the name of a globally shared variable.
 The value of that variable is the object representing the class.
 Since class names are the names of shared variables, they must be capitalized.

+Variables that are shared by more than one object come in groups called `pools`.

 A `protocol description` lists the messages in the instances' message interface.
 describes *what* functionality, not *how* it is implemented.